 The FDA relies on adverse event and product problem reports, FDA-mandated postmarket studies, and published literature to monitor the safety and effectiveness of medical devices.
-The FDA reviews the available information about Essure and the experiences of patients who have or have had Essure.
-This includes experiences of patients who have had positive outcomes with Essure as well as those who have experienced problems.
+The FDA reviews the available information about Essure and the experiences of patients who have or had Essure implants.
+This includes experiences of patients who had positive outcomes with Essure as well as those who experienced problems.

-Even though Essure is no longer being sold or distributed in the U.S., the FDA will continue to evaluate medical device reports related to Essure and will keep the public informed if new information becomes available.
+Even though Essure is no longer sold or distributed in the United States, the FDA will continue to evaluate medical device reports related to Essure and will keep the public informed if new information becomes available.

-The FDA conducted a search of the Manufacturer and User Facility Device Experience (MAUDE) database on February 19, 2019.
-From November 4, 2002, Essure's approval date, through December 31, 2018, the FDA received 32,773 medical device reports related to Essure.
+The FDA conducted a search of the Manufacturer and User Facility Device Experience (MAUDE) database on January 18, 2023.
+From November 4, 2002, Essure's approval date, through December 31, 2022, the FDA received 69,249 medical device reports related to Essure.
 Most reports received between 2013 and 2015 were voluntary reports submitted from women who received Essure implants.
 Beginning in 2016, Bayer (the company that manufactured Essure) submitted most of the reports received by the FDA.
-In 2018, Bayer submitted 89.8 percent (89.8%) of the reports received by the FDA.
+In 2022, Bayer submitted 98% of the reports received by the FDA.

-Through December 31, 2018, there have been 57 reports coded by the submitter as death.
+Through December 31, 2022, there have been 95 reports coded by the submitter as death.
 Eight of these were incorrectly coded, as there was no indication of death in the report.
-Of the remaining 49, 17 reports relate to 15 adult deaths; 23 reports relate to 20 incidences of pregnancy loss; five reports relate to five incidents of a death of an infant after live birth; two reports relate to two incidences of ectopic pregnancies (a complication of pregnancy in which the fertilized egg attaches outside the uterus); one report specifies a death but does not indicate whether the death was before or after birth; and one report references an unknown number of deaths posted in social media.
+Of the remaining 87, 25 reports relate to 23 adult deaths; 25 reports relate to 22 incidences of pregnancy loss; five reports relate to five incidents of a death of an infant after live birth; two reports relate to two incidences of ectopic pregnancies (a complication of pregnancy in which the fertilized egg attaches outside the uterus); one report specifies a death but does not indicate whether the death occurred before or after birth; and 29 reports reference information on deaths posted in social media or other media outlets.
 It is difficult for the FDA to determine whether the device caused the death with only the information provided in the report.

-The FDA has received a total of 2,230 reports of pregnancies in patients with Essure from 2002 through 2018.
+The FDA has received a total of 4,578 reports of pregnancies in patients with Essure from 2002 through 2022.
 Some reports contained information on multiple pregnancies or more than one pregnancy loss.
-Of the total reports: 454 live births were reported; 704 did not indicate whether the pregnancy resulted in a live birth or pregnancy loss; and 1,055 pregnancy losses were reported.
-Some reports contain information on multiple pregnancies.
+Of the total reports: 1,064 live births were reported; 1,688 did not indicate whether the pregnancy resulted in a live birth or pregnancy loss; and 2,325 pregnancy losses were reported.

-Among the 1,055 pregnancy losses reported: 411 were reported as ectopic pregnancies; 145 were reported as elective terminations of pregnancies, and 564 were reported as other pregnancy losses.
+Among the 2,325 pregnancy losses reported: 589 were reported as ectopic pregnancies; 279 were reported as elective terminations of pregnancies, and 1,190 were reported as other pregnancy losses.
 Due to the limited information provided in the reports, the FDA cannot determine whether pregnancy loss is due to the device.

 Prior to interim results being available from the Essure postmarket surveillance ("522") study, the FDA completed an extensive evaluation of medical device reports submitted in 2017 and 2018 that mentioned issues involving potential device removal to learn more about why women were choosing to have the device removed, which usually requires a surgical procedure.
-This involved evaluating more than 17,000 medical device reports submitted to the FDA in 2017 and2018 on the Essure device.
+This involved evaluating more than 17,000 medical device reports submitted to the FDA in 2017 and 2018 on the Essure device.
 Most of these reports referenced an instance in which the device was removed from a patient, and most came from cases that were made available by plaintiff attorneys as part of litigation against the manufacturer Bayer.

 From January 2017 through December 2018, there were 11,854 medical device reports related to Essure in 2017 and 6,000 reports in 2018.
-Of those reports, eighty-five percent (85%) referenced an instance in which the device was removed from a patient (referred to as "device removal reports" from here after).
+Of those reports, 85% referenced an instance in which the device was removed from a patient (referred to as "device removal reports" from here after).

-- Eighty percent (80%) of the device removal reports cite litigation.
+- 80% of the device removal reports cite litigation.

 - The top six reported reasons in the device removal reports were: